CFS: Cognitive Flexibility Scale

 Research Design Considerations

-• Self-report bias: May not fully reflect actual behavioral flexibility in communication
+• Self-report: scores reflect beliefs about one’s flexibility and may not fully reflect actual behavioral flexibility

-• Social desirability: Participants may overreport flexibility given positive connotations of adaptability
+• Social desirability: the positive connotations of adaptability invite overreporting

-• Communication-specific: Developed for communication contexts; may not generalize to other domains
+• Communication-specific framing: developed within communication research; may not generalize to other flexibility domains

 Import & Customize Testable Template